harshbhati1/Professor-Rating-Predictor/README.md

 1. Clone this repo
 2. Install the packages (you'll need PyTorch, transformers, pandas, numpy, scikit-learn, matplotlib, seaborn)
-3. Open `project.ipynb` and run the cells!
+3. Open `project.py` and run the cells!

 Just a heads up - training takes a while even on a good GPU, so grab some coffee ☕